MGSimard/emerald/README.md

 ## Task List

-- [ ] Add english translation (en/fr keys for relevant columns, access .fr or .en depending on selected language)
-- [ ] Don't include wiki link if link is empty
 - [ ] Consider webp for images, sucks for users wanting to download resources so not sure about that, site is lightweight enough that it doesn't matter